Seattle Prenatal & Postnatal Massage

 After your baby is born, it is generally safe to receive a massage 6 weeks postpartum, or when approved by your Doctor.
 Depending on whether you are healing from surgery or nursing will determine the positioning and bolstering needed for your ultimate comfort.
 Even if mothers have been consistent with their prenatal massage, most hardly come in for postnatal care.
 This is when the added challenges of sleep deprivation, nursing, carrying or baby wearing while healing from labor, start to stress the body in new ways.
 This is why I accomodate mothers as much as possible.
 You are allowed to bring your baby with you to your massage!
 Some babies sleep the entire time in their carriers, while others need to be held while their mother lays on her side for her massage.

-At the close of each session I will offer home care advice which may include, stretches, hydrotherapy, postural techniques or referrals to other professionals for complimentary modalities.
+At the close of each session I will offer home care advice which may include stretches, hydrotherapy, postural techniques or referrals to other professionals for complimentary modalities.
 This will empower you to address your own aches and pains in a proactive manner and train your body to dispel discomfort through consistent reinforcement.

-Tricks and Techniques that may be used during your session include:
+Techniques that may be used during your session include:

 • Thai Massage for the neck and shoulders to increase range of motion and alleviate upper back discomfort.